qdotdash/zychat_flutter/README.md

 ## Description

-A chat application in *Zyclavian*(by Alina) developed using flutter, integrated with firebase for authentication and database and uses javascript to interact with cloud functions for message notification service.
+A chat application in *Zyclavian*(a secret script by Alina) developed using flutter, integrated with firebase for authentication and database and uses javascript to interact with cloud functions for message notification service.

 ## Screenshots